 The fact that I might not want to, and under similar circumstances you might not either, doesn’t stop post-purchase reaction being the Holy Grail nowadays for marketers.
 They are under huge (arguably at least half self-inflicted) pressure to demonstrate a ‘conversation’ with their consumers.
 In extreme cases, the incredible convenience of online purchasing starts to get diluted by the cloud of unwanted bullshit that increasingly accompanies it.

 Think I’m exaggerating?
 Who uses eBay?
-If you do, you’ll noticed that over recent years eBay has started to insist on its sellers achieving high scores not just for selling things but for “communication”.
+If you do, you’ll have noticed that over recent years eBay has started to insist on its sellers achieving high scores not just for selling things but for “communication”.
 So, when I bought some fuses online last month, for two quid, I subsequently got messaged informing me of the current/ready for dispatch/dispatched status of my order, all followed by a request that I make sure only five-star feedback was left.
 Or get into a conversation about why.
 I suspect that only the absence of a Facebook-page like interface on eBay prevented the company asking me to post details of my 13A fuse purchase to everybody I know.
 With a picture.

 Of a fuse.